-While some improvements in sensor technology allow security cameras to detect and alert system administrators when some levels of abnormal activity take place, such as when an object is left behind or object movement and direction, they still require live monitoring to analyze the situation and initiate action.
-Being able to understand the behavior of people and vehicles based on their specific actions, surrounding area and the events in which they are participating is the pathway to a whole new level of video intelligence and understanding.
+While some improvements in sensor technology allow video systems to detect and alert system administrators when some levels of suspicious activity take place, such as when an object is left behind or object movement and direction, they still require live monitoring to analyze the situation and initiate action.
+Being able to analyze the behavior of people and vehicles based on their specific actions, surrounding area and the events in which they are participating is the pathway to a whole new level of video understanding and behavioral recognition video analytics

-viisights sets the benchmark with innovative behavioral analytics that can detect and analyze suspicious activities.
+viisights sets the benchmark with innovative behavioral recognition video analytics that can detect and analyze suspicious activities.

 We’ve harnessed the power of Artificial Intelligence (AI), machine learning, and deep learning, to detect and understand a wide range of human and vehicle behaviors to automatically identify abnormalities and potential threats.
-Already deployed at numerous locations around the world today, viisights behavioral analytics are helping security operations and law enforcement agencies detect suspicious activity before potentially dangerous events take place or would otherwise go undetected.
+Already deployed at numerous locations around the world today, viisights behavioral recognition video analytics are helping security operations and law enforcement agencies detect suspicious human activity using our video recognition system before potentially dangerous events take place or would otherwise go undetected.

 Event prediction is one of the main goals of viisights’ unique time series analysis.
 Prediction can play an effective role for appropriate decision making in different applied areas.
-WISE near real-time, temporal analysis technique, which is based on behavioral recognition, enables the detection of suspicious behaviors that are predictors to potentially other events of interest.
+WISE near real-time, temporal analysis technique, which is based on behavioral recognition, enables suspicious behavior detection which could potentially lead to other events of interest.